 By Ridley Scott (1984)

 Wikipedia: "Blade Runner can be seen as a quintessential example of the cyberpunk style and theme”.
 Not much to add.
 Indispensable.Know more

 My favorite Carpenter’s film.
 Its visual effects terrorized and seduced my very young me.
 A horror and sci-fi masterpiece.Know more

 By Ridley Scott (1979)

-An unrivaled atmosphere, a tense, suffocating experience and a very smart film.
+An unrivaled atmosphere, a memorable art direction, a tense, suffocating experience and a very smart film.
 To be remembered for generations.

 By David Lynch (1977)

 An experience able to alter your mental structure.
 One of the most surreal films I’ve ever seen.
 Full of symbolism.
 A classic.Know more